keithjgrant/keithjgrant.com/content/posts/2018/06/resilient-declarative-contextual.md

 Writing CSS is effectively setting up a system of constraints.
 You don’t tell the browser where to put every single element on the page; you tell it how much space to put between them and let it sort out where they belong.
 You don’t tell it (or at least shouldn’t tell it) how tall to make a container; you let it figure that out at render time when it knows the contents of the container, which other styles are applied, and how much width is available in the viewport.

-There are so many variables to consider.
+There are too many variables to consider.
 The point of CSS is to make it so you don’t have to worry about them all.
 Define some constraints.
 Let the language work out the details.

 ### A simple example